-The results of this analysis indicate that a total of approximately 12 Ci would be released to the Auxiliary Building atmosphere as a result of this postulated, though improbable, accident.
-This potulated release to the Auxiliary Building atmosphere presents insignificant effects at the site boundary. utilizes natural circulation of reactor coolant through OTSG "B" and forced circulation of the secondary side of the steam generator).
+Loss of MDHR system heat removal capability is not significant.
+The eventual backup modes of core cooling are either "Loss to Ambient" or LTC "B" (which utilizes natural circulation of reactor coolant through OTSG "B" and forced circulation of the secondary side of the steam generator).
 When in LTC "B" the reactor decay heat is transferred to the Secondary Services Closed Cooling Water System, and then to Nuclear Services River Water.
 In addition to LTC "B", steaming OTSG "A" to the condenser, with natural circulation of the reactor coolant through it, is an additional reactor decay heat removal method until the condenser is taken out of service.

-In the case where MDHR System heat removal capability is lost, reactor coolant bulk temperature will initially increase at a rate of approximately 0.4° F/hour with $\approx 335,000$ BTU/hour core heat input.
+In the case where MDHR System heat removal capability is lost, reactor coolant bulk temperature will initially increase at a rate of approximately 0.4°F/hour with =335,000 BTU/hour core heat input.
 Our analysis indicates that this temperature increase will gradually diminish such that at approximately 190°F reactor coolant heat up rate will be approximately zero.
 At this RCS temperature, heat loss to ambient is equal to the decay heat generation rate.
-Assuming that the time required to shift cooling modes from MDHR to forced circulation of the secondary side of OTSG "B" is ≈ 72 hours, reactor coolant system temperature could rise as much as 30°F. Current RCS temperature in the "A" hot leg is approximately 145°F. If, in this transient, the RCS temperature rises to approximately 175°F in the hot leg, substantial margin to the saturation temperature exists because the RCS, and the MDHR System, is operated at 100 psig RCS pressure.
+Assuming that the time required to shift cooling modes from MDHR to forced circulation of the secondary side of the OTSG "B" is =72 hours, reactor coolant system temperature could rise as much as 30°F. Current RCS temperature in the "A" hot leg is approximately 145°F. If, in this transient, the RCS temperature rises to approximately 175°F in the hot leg, substantial margin to the saturation temperature exists because the RCS, and MDHR System, is operated at 100 psig RCS pressure.